 I looked around for a Pinterest course for a while until I found McKinzie Bean of Moms Make Cents.
 First I signed up for her free mini-Pinterest course (now called Pinterest Primer) because I wanted to see what Pinterest was all about.
 It’s a great introduction to Pinterest and I highly recommend you start with it if you’re completely new to Pinterest.
 It’s a free video course that teaches you the fundamentals of Pinterest.
 Feel free to check it out here.

 This course if one of the most comprehensive Pinterest courses I have found online.
 It’s definitely something I would recommend whether you’re new to Pinterest or want to take it up a notch.
-I also want to let you know that McKinzie is now offering a $50 discount in honor of her birthday.
+I also want to let you know that McKinzie is now offering a $50 discount.
 So if you’ve been hesitant on taking a course now is the perfect time to go for it.
 Normally this course costs $197 and after the discount it comes down to $147, which is a great price for such a thorough hands-on online course.
-In order to get this special discount you can access the Pinterest To Profits course here and use the code MMCBIRTHDAY.
-Please note that this discount code expires on June 25 at 11:59 PM MST and is only applicable on the one-time payment option.
+In order to get this special discount you can access the Pinterest To Profits course here.
+Please note that this discount expires on Nov.
+12 at 11:59 PM MST and is only applicable on the one-time payment option.
 I can tell you right now that whether you take advantage of this special offer or end up paying the full price I definitely believe it will be of great help to you.
 I am still going through some of the course’s strategies I haven’t had the time to implement yet.

 I know that social media is not everyone’s cup of tea.
 There are so many platforms you need to master and it can get pretty overwhelming sometimes.
 Pinterest is just one of the options you can optimize for your blog.
 Using these simple strategies and being consistent you can get some traction and increase your blog traffic.
 Whether you end up growing your account all by yourself or end up signing for a Pinterest course you can build a successful roadmap.
 Since I started putting more effort into Pinterest I have seen a lot of growth in my account and I continue to work on it as we speak.
 Below you can see that in just 4 months I went from 0 to 14.3K monthly Pinterest views.
 So I know you can do the same and have great success with it for you Pinterest blog traffic.